davidrf/systems_check_review_javascript_winter_2015/README.md

 ### Requirements necessary to Meet Expectations

 * If the form for a new question is blank when submitting, the user gets an alert message.
-* If the form is not empty, prevent the default action from happening, and post the new question via the AJAX function provided.
+* If the form is not empty, prevent the default action from happening, and post the new question via AJAX.
 * Upon successful posting of data, update the unordered list with the new question.
 The list should be updated without having to reload the page.

 Acceptance tests have been written for you that cover these requirements.
 Run `rspec` to run the test suite and implement code to make these tests pass.